benjammin4dayz/Twitch-Channel-Points-Miner-v2/README.md

 ### `enable_analytics` option in `twitch_minerfile` toggles Analytics needed for the `analytics()` method

-Disabling Analytics significantly reduces memory consumption and saves some disk space by not creating and writing `/analytics/*.json`.
+Disabling Analytics significantly reduces memory consumption and saves some disk space by not creating and writing `appdata/analytics/*.json`.

 Set this option to `True` if you need Analytics.
 Otherwise set this option to `False` (default value).

 ## Migrating from an old repository (the original one):
-If you already have a `twitch-cookies.pkl` and you don't want to log in again, please create a `cookies/` folder in the current directory and then copy the .pkl file with a new name `your-twitch-username.pkl`
+If you already have a `twitch-cookies.pkl` and you don't want to log in again, please create a `appdata/cookies/` folder in the current directory and then copy the .pkl file with a new name `your-twitch-username.pkl`

 ```
-.
+├───run.py
-+-- run.py
+└───appdata
-+-- cookies
+    └───cookies
-|   +-- your-twitch-username.pkl
+        └───your-twitch-username.pkl
 ```

 ## Windows